Radon Pros is hiring install technicians. Please send resume to email@example.com

 Testing is the only way to find out how much radon is in your home.
-ODH estimates that one-half of Ohio homes have radon levels above the Environmental Protection Agency’s recommended action level of 4 picoCuries/liter (4 pCi/l) of air.
+The Ohio Department of Health estimates that one-half of Ohio homes have radon levels above the Environmental Protection Agency’s recommended action level of 4.0 picoCuries/liter (4 pCi/l) of air.

 Any amount of radon carries some risk, even at or below the recommended action level.
 The risk of lung cancer increases with higher radon levels.
 Because it isn’t possible to reduce radon to zero, the best approach is to lower levels as much as possible.

 Radon is a natural, radioactive gas that migrates from the ground into buildings.
 Prolonged exposure to high levels of this gas can cause lung cancer.
 Radon is, thus, a serious health threat in workplaces, schools, and especially homes.
 It is important that Ohio's citizens be well informed about this hazard.

 Radon Pros uses the latest technology of continuous radon monitors (CRM) made by Sun Nuclear Corporation to test for Radon.
 These digital Radon testing machines are patented electronic detection device used for the measurement of radon gas.
 They are US EPA verified, NEHA-NRPP listed and evaluated and approved by the NRSB for use in real estate transaction testing.
 These measurement devices utilize environmental sensors checking temperature, barometric pressure, and relative humidity to further assist with closed building conditions.
 Our Continuous Radon Monitors are calibrated/tested every 6 months to ensure your getting the most accurate radon measurement possible.

 For accurate radon test readings, it is necessary that the house be closed up (windows and doors) for 12 hours before the test and the 48-60 hours during the test.

 The following conditions should be observed for the 12 hours leading up to and during the test:

 When a test is being performed, the testing device is programmed to run and shut down after 48-60 hours of testing and results can be obtained immediately from the equipment.
 A report will be provided via email within hours of the test.
 In addition, we can text the results the instant we know.

 Contact Radon Pros Today For More Information Or To Schedule A Radon Test!